 Although they are all small villages, Cinque Terre is bursting with small hotels, homestays and B & Bs.
 It is easy to find a room through Booking.com.

 I myself slept in a very cozy little hostel in La Spezia called Costello.
-The owners can give you a lot of (budget) tips about a visit to Cinque Terre and know a lot about the most beautiful hiking routes in the area.
-Recommended!
+The owners can give you a lot of (budget) tips about a visit to Cinque Terre and can tell you everything about the most beautiful hiking routes in the area.
+Highly recommended!

 Want to read more about Cinque Terre and Italy?